 In addition, the EV you drive will determine the EV’s onboard charging capacity, range and battery capacity, and hence the best power level of charging required.
 A handy tool EVSE Australia has created is our interactive car guide, which breaks this down for all the EV’s currently on the market in Australia.

-Once you have decided if you are going for a Tethered Type 1, Tethered Type 2 or Universal EV charging station the next step is to determine what is the availability of power of the home.
-Does your house have three-phase power, or is it an older house with only single-phase availability?
+Once you have decided if you are going for a Tethered Type 1, Tethered Type 2 or Universal EV charging station the next step is to determine what is the availability of the power of your home.
+Does your home have three-phase power, or is it an older house with only single-phase availability?

 For some clients who drive a Plug-In Hybrid Electric Vehicle (PHEV) or a BMW i3 than single phase charging is more than enough for them, as this allows them to charge at their maximum charging speed, with the ability to charge up to 7.2kW.